 Samoa is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 229 people and just one neighborhood, Samoa is the 831st largest community in California.
-Samoa has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Samoa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Samoa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Samoa are a mix of both white- and blue-collar jobs.
 Overall, Samoa is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Samoa who work in food service (15.19%), office and administrative support (11.39%), and healthcare suport services (11.39%).